djoksimo/ShopifyDeveloperChallenge/README.md

 ## Shopify Developer Internship Challenge - Danilo Joksimovic

 This project was made for the Summer 2019 Shopify Devloper Internship Challenge.
-It fully meets the base requirements of the challenge plus the bonus shopping cart implementation.
+It fully meets the base requirements of the challenge plus the bonus shopping cart implementation and JWT authorization.

 ### Getting Started